kwambiee/First-Portfolio/README.md

-# Creating my first Portfolio Website
+# First Portfolio Website

-# Skills
+# Built with

 1. HTML
-2. CSS
+2. CSS-Flexbox
 3. Gitlab
 4. Github
+5. VsCode editor

-# Instructions
+# Getting started

-To set up my portfolio;
+To set up the portfolio;

-- I created a new repository and opened a new branch.
+- Create a new repository and open a new branch.
-- I set up linters to the branch to ensure no syntax or styling errors.
+- set up linters to the branch to ensure no syntax or styling errors.
-- I selected a template from figma that I would use to build my portfolio.
+- select a template from figma that you would use to build the portfolio.
 - I used one of the templates from figma. its named " figma-template" and it is uploaded to my repository.
-- I used HTML for markup and CSS for styling.
+- Use HTML for markup and CSS for styling.

 I have built two sections

 - Nav
 - Main

-# Tools

-Vscode
-Git
-Github
+# Setup and Run tests

+To set up linters: Follow https://github.com/microverseinc/linters-config/tree/master/html-css Once configured, run test as provided in the set up

 # Author

 Github: https://www.github.com/kwambiee
 LinkeddIn: https://www.linkedin.com/in/joy-kwamboka

+# Contributing

+Contributions, issues and features are welcome!

+# Acknowledgements

+- Hat a tip to anyone whose code was used
+- Microverse